 - people giving birth;

-- partners, friends and family members of people giving birth; and
+- fathers, partners, friends and family members witnessing loved ones giving birth; and

 - other people witnessing a birth or providing care in relation to pregnancy and birth, including health professionals.